 Dental Implant Surgery Post-Operative Instructions

-What You Should Do After Your Dental Implant/Bone Graft Surgery
+What You Should Do After Your Dental Implant Surgery

 Dental implants are an effective solution for replacing missing teeth, consisting of a titanium screw that serves as a root, which is surgically placed into your jawbone.
-Once the implant is securely in place, a prosthetic crown is attached, providing a natural look, feel, and function similar to your original teeth.
-To ensure a smooth recovery following your dental implant or bone graft surgery, it’s crucial to follow these comprehensive post-operative instructions.
+Once the implant osseointegrates, a prosthetic implant crown is attached, providing a natural look, feel, and function similar to your original teeth.
+To ensure a smooth recovery following your dental implant surgery, it’s crucial to follow these post-operative instructions:

 It’s normal to experience slight bleeding during the first couple of days after your surgery.
 If your saliva appears slightly pink, don’t worry; swallowing it is safe.